vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 # API overview #

-The old API was designed after Apache Spark MLLib's [`org.apache.spark.mllib.pmml.PMMLExportable`](https://spark.apache.org/docs/latest/api/java/org/apache/spark/mllib/pmml/PMMLExportable.html) trait.
+The old API was designed after Apache Spark MLlib's [`org.apache.spark.mllib.pmml.PMMLExportable`](https://spark.apache.org/docs/latest/api/java/org/apache/spark/mllib/pmml/PMMLExportable.html) trait.
 The `ConverterUtil#toPMML(StructType, PipelineModel)` utility method was simply doing its best to emulates the non-existing `org.apache.spark.ml.PipelineModel#toPMML(StructType)` method.

 The new API is designed after the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
-The primary (ie. essential) state of the `org.jpmml.sparkml.PMMLBuilder` class includes the data schema and the compiled pipeline.
+The primary (ie. essential) state of the `org.jpmml.sparkml.PMMLBuilder` class includes the data schema and the fitted pipeline.
 The initial values are supplied via the the two-argument `PMMLBuilder(StructType, PipelineModel)` constructor, and can be updated any time via the `#setSchema(StructType)` and `#setPipelineModel(PipelineModel)` mutator methods.

 Data schema mutation may involve renaming columns or clarifying their data types.
-Apache Spark pays little attention to the data type of categorical features, because after string indexing, vector indexing, vector slicing and dicing, they all end up as `double` arrays anyway.
+Apache Spark ML pays little attention to the data type of categorical features, because after string indexing, vector indexing, vector slicing and dicing, they all end up as `double` arrays anyway.
 In contrast, JPMML-SparkML carefully collects and maintains (meta-)information about each and every feature, with the aim of using it to generate more precise and nuanced PMML documents.
 For example, JPMML-SparkML (just like all other JPMML conversion libraries) eagerly takes note if the data type of a column is indicated as `boolean`, and generates simplified, binary logic PMML language constructs wherever possible.

 Pipeline mutation may involve inserting new transformers and models, or removing existing ones.
 For example, generating a "complete" PMML document, then removing all transformers and generating a "model-only" PMML document.